Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/tests/STATUS.md

 Problems that need addressing and which we are already aware of.

+## Links Text

+When rendering links as `[link` nodes, if we escape the contents of the `text` attributes it will also escape any formatting nodes therein, so I temporarily skipped escaping altogether, in order to preserve the tags.

+But I noticed that the resulting PML code is not being styled, and I'm not sure if it's because the `[link` node doesn't support further styling.
+In any case, since pandoc supports styles in links text, I'll have to address the problem, by either:

+- correctly styling link text according to PML rules,
+- stripping away the styles, or
+- rendering the links as raw HTML (when styled only?)

 ## Headings Conversion

 When converting from pandoc markdown, the filter expects all in-document headings to be Level 1.
 If the author considers the document `title` (metadata) as the Level-1 entry, and uses Level 2 headings only withing the document (i.e. `##`) then the filter will produce an extra closing bracket at the document end, resulting in an error.